leveste/EternalBasher/meath00k/readme.md

 First, you can get meath00k from the latest [EntityHero](https://github.com/nopjne/EntityHero "EntityHero") release.
 Extract the XINPUT1\_3.dll file in the "meathook_interface" folder to your DOOMEternal folder.

 You will need to set the wine prefix to pfx and launch *winecfg*.
-Simply type the following in the terminal (replace "user" with your username)
+Simply type the following in the terminal (replace the WINEPREFIX variable with your own path)

     WINEPREFIX=/home/user/.local/share/Steam/steamapps/compatdata/782330/pfx/ winecfg